TrungNguyen1909/writeups/GGCTF20/index.md

 Node's name is a 128-bit random integer

-A node has multiple ports listening for messages, each of them has an attached endpoint which will consume the messages.
+A node has multiple local ports listening for messages; each of them has an attached endpoint which will consume the messages.

 Similar to node, port's name is also a 128-bit random integer

-A port is addressed using its node's name and its name (node:port)
+A port is addressed using its node's name and its name (`node:port`)

-Knowing a port's name and its node's name is equivalent to have a send right to that port.
+Knowing a port's name and its node's name is equivalent to being able to send messages to that port.

 > “[...] any Node can send any Message to any Port of any other Node so long as it has knowledge of the Port and Node names. [...]
 It is therefore important not to leak Port names into Nodes that shouldn't be granted the corresponding Capability.”
 [Security section of Mojo core](https://chromium.googlesource.com/chromium/src/+/master/mojo/core/README.md#security)